 This is a controversial In Vitro Fertilization (IVF) technique by scientists aimed at reducing the risks mothers have of passing defective genes to their babies.
 A move that will prevent the baby from having incurable genetic conditions, but critics argue that would be a step closer to having ‘designer babies’.

 The technology will allow couples who were supposed to have children with horrific genetic diseases have healthy babies by using a second woman’s egg.
-Technically, the babies sired will have two genetic mothers, the woman that donated an egg, and the woman who is the spouse in the relationship.
+Technically, the babies sired will have two genetic mothers, the egg donor, and the woman who is the spouse in the relationship.

 It is said the scientist have been carrying out experiments in the labs on eggs and embryos for over a decade now.
 They have now reached a point where they are confident they can do human trials and treat the first woman.
 Should this happen, UK will be the first country in the world, and in history to have a baby with three genetic parents.